-Verse six presents a key to understanding this Psalm: “For the Lord knows the way of the righteous, but the way of the ungodly shall perish.”
-In this Psalm, the way of the righteous and the way of the ungodly are contrasted.
+Verse six presents a key to understanding Psalm 1: “For the LORD knows the way of the righteous, but the way of the ungodly shall perish.”
+In this psalm, the way of the righteous and the way of the ungodly are contrasted.

 A. The way of the righteous.

 1. (1) What the righteous man does not do.

 Who walks not in the counsel of the ungodly,

 Nor sits in the seat of the scornful;

 a.
 Blessed is the man: The Hebrew word esher is here translated blessed, which has the idea of happiness or contentment.
 Esher is a form of the Hebrew word ashar, which in its root means “to be straight” or “to be right.”
 Blessed is the man speaks of the happiness, the blessedness, the contentment in the life of the man or woman who is right or “straight” with God.
 The righteous man will be a blessed man, a happy man.

 i.
 “Blessed means supremely happy or fulfilled.
 In fact, in Hebrew the word is actually a plural, which denotes either a multiplicity of blessings or an intensification of them.”
 (Boice)